dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

-# Building `libminizinc`, the MiniZinc compiler and tools
+# Building "libminizinc", the MiniZinc compiler and libraries

-The manual has some description on how to build `libminizinc` on Linux:
+The manual has some description on how to build "libminizinc" on Linux:

 https://www.minizinc.org/doc-2.5.5/en/installation_detailed_linux.html